codefellows/seattle-code-301n24/curriculum/class-06/facilitator/README.md

 ## Overview

 Today is a big day!
 It's the first day of City Explorer and the introduction to APIs.
-You will demonstrating the way a React application can get information from a third part API and display that information.
+You will demonstrate the way a React application can get information from a third part API and display that information.

 ## Learning Objectives